ninabarzh/broomstick/content/posts/hunger-games.md

 ---
 title: "The Hunger Games was a documentary?"
 subtitle: "When Spectacle Replaces Substance"
 description: "What if Panem was not a warning, but a press release?
-A sharp-eyed look at the world through the lens of The Hunger Games—exploring algorithmic gladiators, performative politics, and the ritualised theatre of power disguised as entertainment."
+A sharp-eyed look at the world through the lens of The Hunger Games, exploring algorithmic gladiators, performative politics, and the ritualised theatre of power disguised as entertainment."
 draft: false
 tags:
   - dystopia